 Todd C. – Wayne S. handed me the paperwork and similar charges have been laid out for ACSESS charges.
 Will check what documents Wayne provided to see if there is the similar document.

-Dave B. – we did not asked question regarding the detailed yearly charges.
+Dave B. – we did not ask question regarding the detailed yearly charges.
 Action item we should ask Don J. to see if he can explain.
 Todd C. to find previous documentation.

 Donn C. - discussed with Wes Meixelsperger and Don Jones an investment account agreement with Morgan Stanley that would guide investing some longer term funds into our investment account.
 We actually have such an account now with a zero balance.
 We will bring a specific proposal back to the board to move funds from our general (checking acct) into our investment account to be managed by Morgan Stanley as our fiduciary working on NAPB’s behalf to grow our investments.
 Wes is now editing the draft agreement, sent previously, to make it shorter and similar to the societies and ASF agreements.
 Don and I will review it from our NAPB perspective.
 We will put forth a specific proposal.
 This should be something the EC can approve by email and we can execute in a timely manner following this EC meeting.
 This is an early step toward our grand goal to support an employee in our 5yr strategic plan.
 It is part of the ongoing conversations that we had in Pine Mountain and San Antonio.
 I can entertain questions on this topic, but I see this as a logical next step in managing NAPB’s finances for the future of the organization.
 This topic falls under the financial report.